-Takeovers and other matters to which the Code applies may from time to time be subject to the dual jurisdiction of the Panel and an overseas takeover regulator.
-In such cases, early consultation with the Panel is advised so that guidance can be given on how any conflicts between the relevant rules may be resolved.
+Takeovers and other matters to which the Code applies may from time to time be subject to the dual jurisdiction of the Panel and an overseas takeover regulator, including offers for those companies within paragraph (a)(iii) above.
+In such cases, early consultation with the Panel is advised so that guidance can be given on how any conflicts between the relevant rules may be resolved and, where relevant, which provisions of the Code apply pursuant to Article 4(2)(e) of the Directive.